-Clicking on Solution of the Layouts in the list, will overwrite that Layout with the current panel organisation.
+Clicking on Overwrite, and selecting one of the Layouts in the list, will overwrite that Layout with the current panel organisation.

 4.5.5 Manage Layouts

 Clicking on Manage will bring up the list of existing Layouts to manage.

 From the management list, either delete the Layout or enter the Layout Properties window.